cakey/cakey.github.io/source/_posts/2015-06-02-the-rise-of-esports.markdown

 As the audience grows, all manner of niche third party sites are springing up.
 Coaching through [https://dotacoach.org/](https://dotacoach.org/).
 Hugely detailed [beginner guides](https://purgegamers.true.io/g/dota-2-guide/).
 Extensive community wikis for the [game itself](http://dota2.gamepedia.com/Dota_2_Wiki) and the [competitive scene](http://wiki.teamliquid.net/dota2).
 [Countless](http://www.datdota.com/blog) [well written](http://team-dignitas.net/articles/blogs/dota/1092/dota-2-ultimate-guide-to-warding) [blogs](https://chaqdota.wordpress.com/2013/09/05/chaqs-ultimate-guide-to-advanced-solo-middle/) [on a variety](https://ziedota.wordpress.com/) [of topics](http://steamcommunity.com/sharedfiles/filedetails/?id=211882174).

 Some sites are very sophisticated and well designed.
 [Dotabuff](http://www.dotabuff.com/) deserves a special mention.
-Dotabuff provides detailed analysis and stats for all Dota2 games - it tracks everything you did in game, how well you played and can create trends across both your games and the entire player base.
-Think [http://www.stats.com/](http://www.stats.com/) or [http://www.optasports.com/](http://www.optasports.com/) with a modern user friendly UI.
-They provide all this for what a quick estimate based off their [recent games screen](http://www.dotabuff.com/matches) would mean ~140,000 games per day processed within minutes.
+Dotabuff provides detailed analysis and stats for all Dota2 games - it tracks numerous in game metrics that suggest how well you played and can create trends across your games and the entire player base.
+Think [http://www.stats.com/](http://www.stats.com/) or [http://www.optasports.com/](http://www.optasports.com/) with a highly explorable modern user-friendly UI.
+They provide all this for over 140,000 games per day, with all the stats available within minutes from the game ending.
+(Estimated from their [recent games screen](http://www.dotabuff.com/matches)).
+This is real technology providing real value.

 *Dotabuff*
 {% img /images/esports/trend.png %}
 {% img /images/esports/build.png %}
 {% img /images/esports/average.png %}

 The experience is really quite thorough as an analytical tool for your own games.
-It lets you filter by character, time played, skill level, match duration and even geographic region - allowing you to track a variety of metrics to both help improve your game, and entertain the stat lovers.
+It lets you filter by character, time played, skill level, match duration and even geographic region - helping you improve your game, or just entertain the stat lovers.
 This level of polish and attention to detail is the new default for video game related services.

 Sites like dotabuff can also help competitive players analyze how their opponents play.
 As the seriousness of video games increases - the market for tools and similar sites will grow with it.

 ### ** In summary... **

 I wanted to give a taste of how I currently see the industry.
 I've barely scratched the surface of opportunities and changes happening.
 Hopefully I've conveyed a tangible sense that this industry is real, growing and to be taken seriously - regardless of whether it's something that interests you personally.
-Technology often leads to culture shifts - and the key point here - is the way society creates and consumes entertainment.
+Technology often leads to culture shifts - the key here being - the way society creates and consumes entertainment.
 Distributed, personal and engaging is the future, and that's why E-sports are taking off.